I’m an Assistant Professor at the Institute of Mathematical

 in Chem

-with Shuqi Wang, Tianyu Zhong, Quanzheng Deng, Shaobo Yang, Yuanyuan Cao, Yongsheng Li, Lu Han
+with Shuqi Wang, Tianyu Zhong, Quanzheng Deng, Shaobo Yang, Yuanyuan Cao, Yongsheng Li, Lu Han.

 We report a tetragonal G substructure (shifted tG) in which one skeleton is shifted in the 001 direction, creating a periodic distributions of uneven matrix thicknesses.
 I contributed with an explanation of the structure through a free energy that is locally concave in the matrix thickness.